shellhub-io/shellhub-io.github.io/docs/admin-manual/production-deployment.md

 ## Enable SSL

-!!! danger "When running in production you should ensure that you enable SSL"

-This is commonly achieved by running Nginx with your certificates on your Docker host, service or load balancers in-front of the running container.
+This is commonly achieved by running NGINX with your certificates on your Docker host, service or load balancers in-front of the running container.

 !!! info "Don't forget to set [`SHELLHUB_PROXY`](/admin-manual/configuring/#shellhub_proxy) environment when putting a Layer 4 load balancer with proxy protocol in-front of ShellHub."

+### Automatic HTTPS with Let's Encrypt

+ShellHub provides automatic HTTPS support using *Let's Encrypt*  with reasonable SSL settings, HTTP/2 and WebSockets support out-of-the-box.

+Please see [`SHELLHUB_AUTO_SSL`](/admin-manual/configuring/#shellhub_auto_ssl) config option.

+### NGINX SSL terminator

-In case you are using NGINX as SSL terminator instead, make sure to set the SHELLHUB_WEB_PORT to only bind to localhost by adding the following line to the `docker-compose.override.yml`
+In case you are using NGINX as SSL terminator instead, make sure to set the `SHELLHUB_WEB_PORT` to only bind to localhost by adding the following line to the `docker-compose.override.yml`

 ```yaml
 version: '3.7'